 NAQA:

-Naqa is the ancient city lies about 170 km (110 mi) north-east of Khartoum.
+Naqa is an ancient city which is approximately 170 km (110 miles) north-east of Khartoum.

-In 1880s, the Italian explorer Giuseppe Ferlini blew up several pyramids in his search for Kushite treasure, which destroyed many historical masterpieces partially or completely.
+In the 1880s, the Italian explorer Giuseppe Ferlini blew up several pyramids in his search for Kushite treasure, which destroyed many historical masterpieces partially or completely.
 Moreover, some of the other pyramids were destroyed by plunderers and precious ancient masterpieces were robbed.
-This is the reason why these pyramids lost their attraction but still the ancient remaining have their worth for attracting researchers, explorers and archaeologists.
+This is the reason why these pyramids lost their attraction but still the remaining of the lost pyramids have their own worth for attracting researchers, explorers and archaeologists.

 SUAKIN: